WICG/webcomponents/proposals/Imperative-Shadow-DOM-Distribution-API.md

 Note: This change implies:

+-   *manually-assigned-nodes* should be considered an implementation detail.
+As long as the external behavior doesn't change, UA doesn't allocate *manually-assigned-nodes* for a slot.
 -   *manually-assigned-nodes* is used only when a slot is in a shadow tree whose *slotting* is *manual*.
 -   *manually-assigned-nodes* is not used when a slot is in a shadow tree whose *slotting* is *auto*.